 - Give eligible children a calm start to the morning with a subsidised Breakfast Club

-- Provide a free homework club each week and additional adult support to listen to children read on a daily basis
+- Provide additional adult support to listen to children read on a daily basis

 - Run parent workshops and fund an additional family support worker to increase parental engagement with the school, including running a parent and toddler group each week